 Upgrade your cat’s meal with healthy food toppers

 Food toppers are a great next step to help our cats get used to eating better-quality food.
+It helps your cat get used to having fresh, healthy food with meals gradually.

 This is another affordable and easy option before you commit to transitioning to your cat’s new food.